 It’s Labor Day!
 Today, we celebrate and honor the American labor movement and all the workers who have contributed to the prosperity and strength of this country.
 No doubt, many will have cookouts, spending time with family and simply relax.
 As we enjoy the unofficial end of summer, let’s remember the original Labor Day.

 Most people do not have a healthy view of work.
 Consequently, many endure and tolerate Monday in order to finally get to Friday.
 We dread Monday, Tuesday, Wednesday, and Thursday.
 Then, we “Thank God It’s Friday” because it marks the beginning of the weekend.
-Is this a healthy way to think about labor/work?
-What does the Bible say about work?
+I am sure this is not a healthy way to think about labor/work.
+So, what does the Bible say about work?

 The Original Labor Day